Guide for Reuse, Repair, Recycling, and Safe Disposal

 • Cardboard - Wet

 If wet from rain, dry out and then it may go in recycling.
-If food-soiled, place in Garbage cart.
+If food-soiled, place in organics cart.

 • CRV - Aluminum Beverage Containers